FingerCat/esp32_wall_monitor/README.md

 # esp32_wall_monitor

-This is a simple python app to see WiFi signals
+This is a simple python and html app

+to see WiFi signals

 and motions with an ESP32 with a 3D WebUi.